List of frequently asked questions relating to planning applications.

 - Signatures and dates, where required, are essential

-- 2 copies of plans are required (1 set coloured).
+- One coloured set of plans are required.
 We will contact you if we require additional plans.
 This may be the case for an Environmental Impact Assessment, wind turbines and major applications.

 - All location and block plans must conform to certain criteria.